Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based OOD Detection: Methodology

 \subsubsection{Training-free Methods}

 \keypoint{a.
-With OOD Prompts} CLIP-based OOD detection started in this setting.
-The earliest work is ZeroOE~\cite{nearood21arxiv}.
+With OOD Prompts} VLM-based OOD detection started in this setting.
+The earliest work is ZeroOE~\citep{nearood21arxiv}.
 ZeroOE feeds the potential OOD labels to the textual encoder of CLIP.
 However, the method of using known OOD labels is infeasible for real-world applications.
-To solve this problem, ZOC~\cite{esmaeilpour2022zero} proposed to train an OOD label generator based on the visual encoder of CLIP and use the generated pseudo-OOD labels for OOD detection.
+To solve this problem, ZOC~\citep{esmaeilpour2022zero} proposed to train an OOD label generator based on the visual encoder of CLIP and use the generated pseudo-OOD labels for OOD detection.
 However, when dealing with large-scale datasets encompassing a multitude of ID classes, the label generator may not generate effective candidate OOD labels, resulting in poor performance.
-Building on these early works~\cite{nearood21arxiv, esmaeilpour2022zero}, recent works focus on how to obtain high-quality OOD labels through either (i) OOD label retrieval~\cite{jiang2024negative, ding2024zero} or (2) OOD label generation~\cite{cao2024envisioning}. (i) One of the representative retrieval-based methods is NegLabel~\cite{jiang2024negative}.
-NegLabel selects high-quality OOD labels from extensive corpus databases by calculating the distance between an extracted OOD label and ID label. (ii) One of the representative generation-based methods is EOE~\cite{cao2024envisioning}.
+Building on these early works~\citep{nearood21arxiv, esmaeilpour2022zero}, recent works focus on how to obtain high-quality OOD labels through either (i) OOD label retrieval~\citep{jiang2024negative, ding2024zero} or (2) OOD label generation~\citep{cao2024envisioning}. (i) A representative retrieval-based method is NegLabel~\citep{jiang2024negative}.
+NegLabel selects high-quality OOD labels from extensive corpus databases by calculating the distance between an extracted OOD label and ID label.
+AdaNeg~\citep{zhang2024adaneg} extends NegLabel by incorporating adaptive negative proxies, which are dynamically generated during inference by leveraging actual OOD images.
+This adaptation ensures a closer alignment with the test-time OOD label space, thereby enhancing the effectiveness of negative proxy guidance. \citet{chen2024conjugated} proposed Conjugated Semantic Pool (CSP), which enhances OOD detection by expanding the semantic space with modified superclass names. (ii) A representative generation-based method is EOE~\citep{cao2024envisioning}.
 EOE utilizes Large Language Models (LLMs) to produce high-quality OOD labels.
 By modifying the prompts given to the LLM, EOE can be generalized to a variety of tasks, including far and near OOD detection.